moodle/devdocs/general/community/intro.md

   - Processes
 ---

-This page gives an overview of the process of developing Moodle and outlines some of the basic concepts and players to better understand this Developer documentation.
+This page gives an overview of the process of developing Moodle and outlines some of the basic concepts to better understand this Developer documentation.

 ## The key players